top of page

 How I became an artist

-Raised in a home (Bahía Blanca, Argentina) where art was a significant endeavour both socially and professionally, I discovered photography as my initiatory form of artistic expression.
-However, family and peer pressure pushed me into the field of science.
+Raised in a home where art was a significant endeavour both socially and professionally, I discovered photography as primary form of artistic self-expression.

 Alberto E. Martorana, Fine Artist

 In 1986 I moved to Canada, and then to the USA.
-In 1988 at Art Institute of Southern California, I became acquainted with stone carving, as working in three dimensions was a pending issue in my mind.
-The visual and tactile sensual pleasure of working with materials opened a window into a universe that was previously hidden to me.
-Art making felt real.
-Through art a sense of adventure was steadily taking hold and altering the course of my life, to start revealing my true identity.
+In 1988 at Art Institute of Southern California, I became acquainted with stone carving, as working in three dimensions was an undiscovered world for me.
+The visual and tactile sensual pleasure of working with materials was a revelation on the nature of the Universe and my own humanity.

 In the mid 90s I returned to engineering with a renewed sense of purpose and freshness.
 My creative experience in the arts translated into an expanded view of my role as an engineer.
 As an artist I experimented with media, materials and techniques to finally return to painting with oils.